 Acidic soils should be limed if necessary as this crop is very susceptible to clubroot disease – a fungal organism suppressed by alkaline conditions.

 Water before the onset of drought, to keep the soil moist and prevent ‘bolting’.

 Keep soil weed free.

 Remedy: In mild attacks, or if you have only a few plants, you may be able to pick the caterpillars off.
-You can spray with pyrethrum or bifenthrin.
-But the best way is to prevent the butterflies laying eggs in the first place by covering the cabbages with fine netting, such as Enviromesh.
+You can spray with pyrethrum, deltamethrin or lambda-cyhalothrin.
+Insect-proof mesh or fine netting (5-7mm mesh) can prevent egg-laying.

 Harvest ‘cut and come again’ crops, from seedlings to semi-mature plants, using scissors or a sharp knife.
 Plants that are harvested once the root has established will re-sprout several times then finally ‘bolt’.
 When this happens, harvest the flower heads before they start to open, as you would broccoli.